vinitha910/libcozmo/README.md

 $ rosrun libcozmo execute_traj.py `catkin locate -s libcozmo`/src/cozmo_description/meshes`
 ```

 Before running this command, make sure the python script is executable.
-If it is not, running `chmod +x execute_traj.py` in the appropiate directory.
+If it is not, run `chmod +x execute_traj.py` in the appropiate directory.

 ## License
 libcozmo is licensed under a BSD license.
 See [LICENSE](https://github.com/vinitha910/libcozmo/blob/master/LICENSE) for more information.